The Asynchronous DeGroot Dynamics: Markov Chains with Shared Clocks

-Without loss of generality we may assume that $N_1(t_k)+N_2(t_k)=n$.
-Indeed, otherwise the conditional probability in the right hand side of \eqref{eq:1} is $0$ and the lemma follows.
+Without loss of generality, we may assume that $N_1(t_k)+N_2(t_k)=n$.
+Indeed, otherwise the conditional probability in the left-hand side of \eqref{eq:1} is $0$ and the lemma follows.
 Suppose in addition that $X_1(t_k)=X_2(t_k)$.
 The case in which $X_1(t_k)\neq X_2(t_k)$ is similar.

 Next, note that if $X_1(t_i)=X_2(t_i)$ then $t_{i+1}-t_i\sim \exp (1)$ and if $X_1(t_i)\neq X_2(t_2)$ then $t_{i+1}-t_i\sim \exp (2)$.
 Thus,

 where $Z_1,Z_2,\dots $ are i.i.d.\ random variables with $\exp (1)$ distribution, $W_1,W_2,\dots $ are i.i.d.\ random variables with $\exp (2)$ distribution that are independent of $Z_1,Z_2,\dots $ and where